jpbatz/microbit_tutorial_I/README.md

-# A tutorial on using the BBC micro:bit
+# The BBC micro:bit
-### by Chalmer Lowe, The Dark Lord of Python!
+### A tutorial on using by Chalmer Lowe, The Dark Lord of Python!